Southern Pacific 5021: History

-The locomotive was built in 1926 by the American Locomotive Company, it was designed to haul mixed freight and passenger trains over the Sierra Nevada range between northern California and Nevada.
+The locomotive was built in 1926 by Alco.
+It was designed to haul mixed freight and passenger trains over the Sierra Nevada range between northern California and Nevada.
 Later in its career, No. 5021 was shifted to service in Oregon, where it remained until its retirement in 1955.

-Southern Pacific donated No. 5021 to the Railway and Locomotive Historical Society on March 8, 1956.
-In 1961, it was fired up and used for operation on the museum's spur line.
+Southern Pacific donated 5021 to the Railway and Locomotive Historical Society on 8 March 1956.
+In 1961 it was fired up and used for operation on the museum's spur line.
 However, the Southern Pacific did not like this, so they were forced to pull the tracks in 1963.
-Following this, No. 5021 was stored in the roundhouse of the Atchison, Topeka and Santa Fe Railway.
-While it was stored, a possible excursion career for the No. 5021 was being arranged by the Santa Fe, but the plans were dropped.
+Following this, 5021 was stored in the roundhouse of the Atchison, Topeka and Santa Fe Railway.
+While it was stored, a possible excursion career for 5021 was being arranged by the Santa Fe, but the plans were dropped.

-5021 sat in Southern Pacific's San Bernardino yard until 1975, when it was moved to the Southern Pacific Taylor Yard in Glendale, CA. Shortly after, it was moved back to the RailGiants Train Museum, when Southern Pacific 4449 was on display with the American Freedom Train in the Los Angeles County Fairgrounds.
-As of 2022, No. 5021 is on permanent display at the Fairplex railway exhibit in Pomona, California.
+5021 sat in Southern Pacific's San Bernardino yard until 1975, when it was moved to the Southern Pacific Taylor Yard in Glendale, CA. Shortly after, it was moved back to the RailGiants Train Museum, when the GS-4 class 4449 was on display with the American Freedom Train in the Los Angeles County Fairgrounds.
+As of 2025, 5021 is on permanent display at the Fairplex railway exhibit in Pomona, California.